Theosophical History Conference 2003

 punctuated by long evenings of study.

-sister in law was present and noticed Mabel change in her my appearance,
+On one occasion while she was working on a novel her sister in law was present and noticed Mabel change in her my appearance,

 becoming rigid, and with her eyes closed Mabel wrote on until she opened